 DEACOM’s software development model allows it to act as a “Commercial off the Shelf” (COTS) software, simplifying the 21 CFR Part 11 validation process during implementation.
 DEACOM ERP software provides many tools to assist with the process which includes recording the history of all data conversion loads completed during implementation, outlining base test scripts that can be configured to support the OQ process, and providing Standard Operating Procedure (SOP) functionality to make creating the documents easier.

 The FDA requires a specific set of documents as part of the 21 CFR Part 11 validation process and they are listed below.
-The documents highlighted in blue are provided by Deacom.
+The documents highlighted in blue can be provided by Deacom.

 Here is an overview of each required document:

 The validation plan provides a detailed list of the 21 CFR Part 11 validation activities that is conducted on the system being validated.
 In general, this document should describe the approach, deliverables, and acceptance criteria for each activity.

 The table below outlines Deacom’s typical deliverable schedule for each of the primary areas of the validation process.
 The schedule may be tailored for individual companies as necessary.

 |Installation Qualification – Test Environment||120|

 |Installation Qualification – Live Environment||90|

 The functional specification identifies DEACOM’s well-detailed requirements, how the system will achieve each of these needs, and the acceptance criteria for a successful implementation.
 They are typically a blend of the functional descriptions found in the DEACOM help system and the end-user requirements outlined by the company implementing DEACOM.

 The design specification describes how the software will meet the functional requirements outlined in the prior section.
 This document is typically a high-level overview of what is required of the software.